njari/njari.github.io/_posts/2025-11-11-transformers-decoding.markdown

 ### Conclusion

-ChatGPT in partuclar selects the top N tokens and selects one randomly amongst them.
-Interestingly, they vary the randomness using temperature.
+ChatGPT in particular selects the top N tokens and selects one randomly amongst them.
+The randomness itself is varied using a measure of temperature - a very intuitive term if you're familiar with thermodynamics.
 This is a way to get wilder or more sober outputs from the same model to suit different purposes.
- Their API itself has a temperature parameter.
 To have a fully deterministic output - one can set the temperature to 0, or for more "creative" answers one may increase it.
-At some point, it will start giving out nonsense because the selected token might be too far from whatthe decoder wants to convey.
+At some point, it will start giving out nonsense because the selected token might be too far from what the decoder wants to convey.

 So here we have it, Stupidbox has learned how to understand and respond to human input and so have we.
 Cheers.